spectralcode/OCTproZ/docs/docs/plugin-phaseextraction.md

 Further details can be found in this conference [paper](https://doi.org/10.15488/11355).

 ## How to Use
 1. Start OCTproZ processing.
-2. Generate a calibration signal, for example by placing a optical window in front of the OCT reference mirror.
+2. Generate a calibration signal, for example by placing an optical window in front of the OCT reference mirror.
 3. Open the Phase Extraction Extension and fetch raw data using the _Fetch_ button.
 4. Select A-scans for averaging (typically, selecting _All_ works best, but you can also choose a specific range) and click on _Average_.
-5. Select the calibration peak by setting the _Start_ and _Dnd_ positions, then click on _Analyze_.
+5. Select the calibration peak by setting the _Start_ and _End_ positions, then click on _Analyze_.
 6. In the _Results_ area, you can choose to ignore a number of samples at the beginning and end of your signal.
 This is useful if your interferogram is zero or close to zero at the edges.
 Then, click on _Fit_.
 7. Use the result by either transferring the coefficients of the polynomial fit to the OCTproZ sidebar via click on _Transfer coeffs_, or by using the raw resampling curve.
 For the latter, click on _Transfer curve_ to automatically apply the curve to OCTproZ processing, or click on _Save curve_ to export the raw resampling curve as a CSV file.

 !!! note
 	It is important that the calibration signal is free from phase distortions caused by dispersion imbalance.
 Otherwise, the extracted instantaneous phase will include both the dispersion-related phase and the phase caused by non-linear k-sampling, and the resulting resampling curve will not correctly linearize the data in k-space.